railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

    *Stock quantities by location for a given product*

 You can get more detail about all the stock moves from the product form.
-You'll then see each move from a source location to a destination location.
+You will then see each move from a source location to a destination location.
 Everything that influences stock levels corresponds to a stock move.